 Our current information ecosystem, instead, asks for us not to evaluate a situation and provide moral approbation, but to join a movement dooming someone with no path to redemption, often based on hearsay or content with limited context (ex. a short video clip of an extended interaction).
 And despite the fact that additional details are often revealed that reframe, mitigate, or discredit the original reporting altogether.

-For example, after outlets reported that Covington Catholic High School students had harassed a Native American activist at the 2019 March for Life, revealed that the activist had been the aggressor in the situation.
+For example, after outlets reported that Covington Catholic High School students had harassed a Native American activist at the 2019 March for Life, additional footage later revealed that the activist had been the aggressor in the situation.

 Yet, time after time, the current environment tempts us to assume that this time the mob will be righteous.
 This time we have the right sacrificial goat.
 And the important thing is that this person we don’t know be taught a lesson.

-According to recent research, America has a “perception gap” — because the most extreme voices are often the loudest, we tend to project the most extreme stances onto our fellow citizens, overlooking the and misunderstanding and misrepresenting their actual views
+According to recent research, America has a “perception gap” — because the most extreme voices are often the loudest, we tend to project the most extreme stances onto our fellow citizens, overlooking, misunderstanding, and misrepresenting their actual views.

 These viral outrage mobs just fuel those misperceptions, elevating one person’s questionable choice into a culture war between “us” and “them.”
 Unfortunately, with hundreds of millions of users on social media, there is always someone whose extreme opinion can be used to wrongly represent an entire group of people — a practice known as “nut-picking.”

 In actuality, Americans are less polarized than we think.
 Unfortunately, in part due to this perception gap and the fear of being targeted by a mob for expressing an opinion, Americans have increasingly engaged in self-censorship.
 These factors have shrunk the space for people of good faith to have open productive dialogue.
 But we can reverse this trend.